Nullness Specification (draft)

 code that "notices" this chain.
 So, in practice, users are likely to see the

-"mostly transitive" behavior that we intend, even if we haven't found a way to
+"mostly transitive" behavior that we intend, even if we have not found a way to

 formally specify it yet.